tritoke/graph-algos-rs/README.md

 ```

 ## Documentation
-You can build the documentation with `cargo doc`.
+You can build the documentation with `cargo doc`, and then view it with `cargo doc --open`.

 ## Tests
 You can run the tests with `cargo test`.